irondash/native_toolchain_rust/native_toolchain_rust/README.md

 ## Using packages with Rust native assets

-Package that has Rust code in it depends on Rust toolchain to be installed on machine of developer that uses the package.
+A package that has Rust code in it depends on the Rust toolchain being installed on the developer machine that uses the package.
 To make this as frictionless as possible, `native_toolchain_rust` detects if Rust toolchain is installed and up-do-date, and if not suggests running [`native_doctor`](https://pub.dev/packages/native_doctor) tool to automatically install and configure necessary toolchains.

-For example, when user tries to build your package without having Rust installed, they get the following error message:
+For example, when a user tries to build a package without having Rust installed, the following error message is shown:
 ```
 Rustup not found.
 Please run native_doctor in your project to fix the issue: